-I’m not a huge thrill ride junkie so when the rest of the family wanted to do those things, Cam and I just got to hang out.
+I’m not a huge thrill ride junkie so when the rest of the family wanted to do those things, Cam and I just got to hang out by ourselves.
 Everyone got to do what they wanted and I’m so grateful that my Disney loving family wanted to be there for Cam’s first trip.
 Even when it came to her Autograph book they were helpful.
-I am not used to having one and kept forgetting to get it signed because I was so focused on getting video and pictures!
+I was not used to having one and kept forgetting to get it out and signed because I was so focused on getting video and pictures!
 Luckily, a family member was on it and remembered to get it signed for us.
-It’s little things that like this that were helpful.
+It’s little things like this that were helpful.

 Take a ton of videos and pictures.